Parth-F/QuickDoc-AI/README.md

-# Stay-Healthy-AI - Your Personal Doctor
+# QuickDoc- Your Personal Doctor
 Health Advisory AI for Non-Fatal Disease for Primary Actions